Mu-L/XunziALLM/README_en.md

  Xunzi-Qwen1.5-4B，Xunzi-Qwen1.5-14B，Xunzi-Qwen1.5-7B and Xunzi-Qwen1.5-7B_chat are called in the same way as Qwen1.5 model.

+## News

+-2024/5/20, the Xunzi-Qwen1.5-7B chat model’s dialogue API was launched.
+Users can now directly invoke the model for dialogue services through the openai library.
+-2024/5/6, the GitHub project’s list of open-source models was updated.

 ## Highlights of Xunzi Series models:

 * Intelligent indexing of ancient books, the Xunzi model has powerful ancient book document indexing capabilities and can perform high-quality subject indexing of the content in ancient books, helping researchers quickly understand the topic of the article.